 There’s a common misconception that drafting a will means you won’t go through probate.
 This is not necessarily true.
 A will means that your final wishes will be respected, but this doesn’t mean there’s no need for court procedures.

 Whether you can avoid probate depends on the specific assets you own.
-Although, anyone aged 18 or over of “sound mind” can – and should – consider drafting a will.
+Although, anyone aged 18 and over can and should consider drafting a will.

 California probate laws make exceptions for “small” estates.
 If your eligible estate is worth less than $184,500, you can use a simplified procedure rather than formal probate.